DhanteyUD/Bank-App/README.md

 ```

-### Test Coverage (Test is mandatory):
+### Test Coverage:
-- Test database using mongodb-memory-server
+- Database tested using mongodb-memory-server
-- Test all endpoints `(GET, POST, PUT, DELETE)`
+- All endpoints tested `(GET, POST, PUT, DELETE)`

 # 2. Mongo Aggregation.
-- Go through the readme file in the Folder `MongoAggregation`
+- Contained in the Folder `MongoAggregation`

 ---